erlage/rad/README.md

   child: const Text("text inside a styled container"), );
 ```
-Note that some widgets such as StatelessWidget don't have a `style` parameter.
+Note: Some widgets such as StatelessWidget don't have a `style` property.

 ### Sizing & Positioning

-Some widgets have parameters for their "size" or "position" or both.
+Some widgets have properties for their "size" or "position" or both.
 We refers to them as Sizing & Positioning props.
-Positioning props includes `left`, `right`, `top` and `bottom` parameters while `width` and `height` are Sizing props.
+Positioning props includes `left`, `right`, `top` and `bottom` properties while `width` and `height` are Sizing props.

-Widgets that accept sizing props also have a optional parameter `sizingUnit`.
+Widgets that accept sizing props also have an optional property `sizingUnit`.
 For positioning props there's `positioningUnit`.
 By default, `width: 20` will be mapped to `width: 20px`.
-But if you want to set width to some percentage of parent you can set `sizingUnit: MeasuringUnit.percentage` which will tell framework to map `width: 20` to `width: 20%`.
+But if you want to set width to some percentage of parent you can set `sizingUnit:` to **`MeasuringUnit.percentage`**.
+This will tell framework to map `width: 20` to `width: 20%`.

 ## Api reference